-Interested in keeping track of what's happening in the open source cloud?
-Opensource.com is your source for what's happening right now in OpenStack, the open source cloud infrastructure project.
+Interested in keeping track of what is happening in the open source cloud?
+Opensource.com is your source for news in OpenStack, the open source cloud infrastructure project.